faasm/cpp/docs/usage.md

 ## SIMD

-SIMD support is switched on using the standard Clang flags, `-msimd128` and `-munimplemented-simd128`.
+SIMD support is switched on using the standard Clang flags, `-msimd128`.

 At time of writing the [Clang WASM SIMD header](https://github.com/llvm/llvm-project/blob/main/clang/lib/Headers/wasm_simd128.h)